 After some sleepless nights and lots of coffee, I stumbled upon Dataiku and it was a lifesaver.
-Simply created a recipe and with a little bit of Python, I was able to clean data with 100M+ rows in a single file with ease.
+With a simple recipe in Dataiku and a little bit of Python, I was able to clean data with 100M+ rows in a single file, with ease.

 To begin this laborious pursuit, I handpicked 15 popular ecommerce websites, from small(<10K pages) to Amazon(∞).
 Not all of them made the cut though, turns out you cannot crawl Amazon and BestBuy.
 Who knew?

-And it's not because of the reasons you might think - No IP blocking or limiting crawl rate(at least not until 10M pages).
+It's not because of the reasons one might think - No IP blocking or limiting crawl rate(at least not until 10M pages).
 Their servers are capable of handling 10K concurrent users so a measly crawler is not going to cause any harm.